Visit Memorial Reef

 Features of the Memorial Reef™ contain cremation ashes and should be respected.
 Families are welcome to participate in deployments by prior arrangement.
 Family members have become dive certified to visit the site, visit their loved one’s Memorial, and monitor the progress of the Reef.
 Local families are known to visit the Reef, and their loved ones, regularly.

-If you do not have your own boat with which to visit the Memorial Reef™, please contact one of our dive partners.
+If you do not have your own boat with which to visit the Neptune Memorial Reef™, please contact one of our area dive shops that visit our Reef daily.